bajamircea/bajamircea.github.io/_posts/2025-07-12-one-two-lots.markdown

 And this issue was not reported.
-Thousands of customers complained by the large number of entries, but none complained that only 50 are displayed, the rest are repeats. **No customer complained "Hei, the 51st entry is a repeat of the first, the 52nd a repeat of the second etc."**
+Thousands of customers complained by the large number of entries, but none complained that only 50 are displayed, the rest are repeats. **No customer complained "Hey, the 51st entry is a repeat of the first, the 52nd a repeat of the second etc."**

 My empirical observation is that somewhere between 20 and 50 our brains stop